rbturnbull/orthoflow/docs/source/main/reproduction_tutorial.rst

     Shen, Xing-Xing (2018).
 Tempo and mode of genome evolution in the budding yeast subphylum. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.5854692.v1

-The data can be downloaded and extracted with this command:
+The data can be downloaded and extracted with these commands:

 .. code-block:: bash